euroscipy/euroscipy_proceedings/papers/davide_monari/davide_monari.rst

 Preliminary results
 ~~~~~~~~~~~~~~~~~~~

 The calibration quality assessments were 1.9 mm and 3.9 mm for the distance accuracy and reconstruction precision, respectively.
-The average data processing time (calibration + reconstruction + gap filling) over 3 trials on a human calf (:ref:`calf`) was 5.9 min, on a 16 GB RAM Intel i7 2.7 GHz machine.
+The average data processing time (calibration + reconstruction + gap filling) over 3 trials on a human calf, shown in Figure :ref:`calf`, was 5.9 min, on a 16 GB RAM Intel i7 2.7 GHz machine.

 .. figure:: calf.png